 The first tactic you can use to “hide” your belly is not to hide it at all, but instead to make sure that everyone focuses on a different part of you.

-So, when you’re looking for tops to hide your tummy, you could do this by ensuring that you have a flattering neckline, or that the neckline has some embellishment.
+So, when you’re looking for tops to hide your tummy, you could do this by ensuring the neckline is flattering or embellished.
+For example, the NIC+ZOE top (below) draws the eyes upwards.

 Another way to do this is to look for patterned tops.

-These draw the attention away from your belly as the eye doesn’t know where to focus on a pattern, so tends to dot around rather than looking at your tummy.
+These draw attention away from your belly, as the eye doesn’t know where to focus on a pattern, so it tends to drift around rather than looking at your tummy.

 Strategy 2: Look for flattering fabrics and styles